What is Liposuction?

 The technique of liposuction usually involves IV sedation in my accredited office surgery suite and the use of very small incisions combined with a cannula which suctions out excess fatty tissue.
-I generally perform a tumescent or “super-wet” technique.
+I generally perform a tumescent or “super-wet” technique, which is the injection of very dilute Lidocaine with Epinephrine to help with pain and bruising.
 Depending on the skin tone and the size of the fatty deposit, liposuction can accomplish either complete removal of the bulge or an improvement.
 The ideal patient has good skin tone which will shrink and accommodate to the new size and shape.
 A patient with poor tone may develop some skin irregularities, and I will be more conservative in removing fat.

 Smokers heal poorly in terms of infection and wound breakdown, and you are advised not to smoke for at least 1 month before and after surgery.
 Nicotine screening may be necessary the day of your surgery.